JayantTeotia16/JayantTeotia16.github.io/_work/work-2.md

 ---
-title: "Research Associate @ AI and Robotics Technology Park, IISC Bangalore"
+title: "Research Associate @ AI and Robotics Technology Park"
 excerpt: "Object detection and creating algorithms for simulation of swarm of UAVs in multiple scenarios<br/>"
 collection: portfolio
 ---